dshanske/simple-location/README.md

 ## Other Notes ##

+The Development Version as well as support can be found on [Github](https://github.com/dshanske/simple-location).

 Simple Location uses Nominatim and the OpenStreetMap project by default for geodata.
 The plugin may retrieve resources from these services.

 To generate maps, the plugin is currently using [Static Map Lite](https://github.com/dfacts/staticmaplite) by Gerhard Koch.
 This code optionally retrieves tiles for the static maps from three different OSM servers.
-The OSM tile CDN offered by MapQuest, OSMs own tile server, and the OpenCycleMap tile server which is also part of the OSM project.
-By default, the plugin is only using the OSM tile server.
+The OSM tile CDN offered by MapQuest, OSMs own tile server, and the OpenCycleMap tile server.
+By default,the plugin is only using the OSM tile server.

 Future versions of the plugin may switch to alternative map generation options or offer a choice of service providers.